bekk/bekk-christmas/post/functional/types-and-kinds.md

 post_year: 2020
 post_day: 18
 title: Types and Kinds
 ingress: There are plenty of buzz words when it comes to type systems.
-Today we'll take a closer look at some of them.
+Today we take a closer look at *kinds*.
 description: ""
 links: []
 authors: